cisagov/manage.get.gov/docs/developer/README.md

  ]
 ```

 5. In the browser, navigate to /admin.
-To verify that all is working correctly, under "domain applications" you should see fake domains with various fake statuses.
+To verify that all is working correctly, under "domain requests" you should see fake domains with various fake statuses.
 6. Add an optional email key/value pair

 ### Adding an Analyst to /admin
 Analysts are a variant of the admin role with limited permissions.
 The process for adding an Analyst is much the same as adding an admin:

 1. Login via login.gov (if you already exist as an admin, you will need to create a separate login.gov account for this: i.e. first.last+1@email.com)
-2. Go to the home page and make sure you can see the part where you can submit an application
+2. Go to the home page and make sure you can see the part where you can submit a domain request
 3. Go to /admin and it will tell you that UUID is not authorized, copy that UUID for use in 4 (this will be a different UUID than the one obtained from creating an admin)
 4. in src/registrar/fixtures_users.py add to the `STAFF` list in that file by adding your UUID as your username along with your first and last name.
 See below: